wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ##### Note on Configuration Precedence

 Most wavefront proxy configuration options should be available via explicit fields in the custom resource.
-That is our recommendation.
+It is our recommendation to use those fields.
 However, it is also possible to specify options as proxy command line parameters in the `dataExport.wavefrontProxy.args` field.
-If both are used, the operator will allow it at this time, but the custom resource field will take precidence.
+If both are used, the operator will allow it at this time, but the custom resource field will take precedence.

 For example, if you specify `--histogramDistListenerPorts 40123` in `dataExport.wavefrontProxy.args` and `dataExport.wavefrontProxy.histogram.port: 40000`,